ssrajputtheboss/pycooks/README.md

 # pycooks
-collection of python help files
+collection of python help files. some of these are useful for creating a virtual assistant using python.

 ## json explorer
 easily find value of key in json (dictonary in python)